gaia-platform/GaiaPlatform/production/examples/rules/README.md

-# Rules Demo (TODO)
+# Rules Demo

-A demo of the Gaia Direct Access API.
+A demo of using Gaia Rules.

-For more information on Direct Access, see [Using the Direct Access Classes](https://gaia-platform.github.io/gaia-platform-docs.io/articles/apps-direct-access.html) in the Gaia developer documentation.
+For more information on Gaie Rules, see [Gaia Rulesets](https://gaia-platform.github.io/gaia-platform-docs.io/articles/rulesets-gaia-rulesets.html) in the Gaia developer documentation.

 ## Build Instructions